In this article, we want to teach you How To Set up MediaWiki on Centos 7.

 sudo mv mediawiki-1.35.4/* /var/www/html

-At this point, you need to create a MySQL database for your MediaWiki on your server.
+At this point, you need to create a MySQL database user for your MediaWiki on Centos 7.
+To do this, follow the steps below:

-First, log in to your MySQL shell with the following command:
+First, log in to your MariaDB shell with the following command:

 mysql -u root -p

-Now exit from your MySQL shell with the command below:
+Flush the privileges and exit from your MariaDB shell by running the commands below:

 At this point, you can access the MediaWiki web interface by typing your server’s IP address on your web browser:

-The Next page should display your environment and it should say in green that The environment has been checked.
+On the next page, you should see the green message that says: The environment has been checked.
 You can install MediaWiki.
 Click Continue.

-Now you are on the page with the MySQL settings for MediaWiki on Centos 7.
+Now you will see the MySQL settings for MediaWiki on Centos 7.
+Provide your MySQL credentials and click Continue.

-In the other windows, you left settings untouched.
-If you want a specific setting enabled for your wiki, you might need to change something on one of these screens.
+Finally, you can leave settings by default.
 Also, if you have installed XCache before, you will need to check that to enable it.

 When you are done you will see: